hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/writings_prose_and_poems/460_matter_for_serious_thought.md

 good he received, he burst out into a song.
 In one corner of the hall, reclining against a pillar, was Chobeji dozing.
-He was the priest in the temple, an athlete, a player on the guitar, was a good hand in swallowing two jugfuls of Bhâng (an intoxicating drink.), and had various other qualifications besides.
+He was the priest in the temple, an athlete, a player on the guitar, was a good hand in swallowing two jugfuls of Bhāng (an intoxicating drink.), and had various other qualifications besides.
 All on a sudden, a dreadful noise assailing his tympanum, the fantastic universe conjured up under the influence of the inebriating liquor vanished for a moment from Chobeji's